cv/sd/README.md

   sd [command]

 Available Commands:
-  completions Generate completion scripts foo         Commands related to foo help        Help about any command
+  foo         Commands related to foo

-Flags:
-  -h, --help   help for sd

-Use "sd [command] --help" for more information about a command.
 ```

 The rest of the `README` file gets displayed when the user asks for further help: